aldamepi/BI-web-subscriptions/README.md

 ## Prices increase

 ### Majority of Purchases
 Section 17.

 ![](story/cat_class.png)

-For every license_name (enterprise, smart plus and smart) and its billing periods (month and year) the average order value is aproximately the same as the most expensive package for its category (license-period).
+For every license_name (enterprise, smart plus and smart) and its billing periods (month and year) the average order value is approximately the same as the most expensive package for its category (license-period).
 Furthermore the majority (80%) of the customers purchase every month that amount or less of money.

 1. One price strategy could be __creating new packages__: increasing not only the prices, but also adding more value by including new products and/or a discount in the packages.
     + I would suggest beginning with categories with __the lowest MCR, LTV and Revenue Concentration__: